Ron Wilson (newsreader)

-Wilson is currently a news presenter on FM radio network smoothfm, a division of NOVA Entertainment and previously worked at Network Ten in Sydney for over 33 years.
+Wilson was a news presenter on FM radio network smoothfm, a division of Nova Entertainment and previously worked at Network 10 in Sydney for over 33 years.

 Personal life

 Wilson was born in Enniskillen, County Fermanagh, Northern Ireland and emigrated to Australia with his family when he was a young child.
 He spent much of his childhood in Victoria and completed a law degree in Darwin, Northern Territory.
 When Cyclone Tracy destroyed Darwin in 1974, Wilson was on scene as host of a local radio program.
 Wilson admitted on the "Newsreaders Vs TV Hosts" episode of All Star Family Feud on 21 November 2016 that he still suffers from posttraumatic stress disorder from surviving Cyclone Tracy.
 He received Australian citizenship on 31 March 2008.

 Wilson is married with three children.
 He supports the Sydney Swans AFL club.